EthanJWright/vs-tasks.nvim/README.md

   - Ctrl-v will open in a vertical split terminal
   - Ctrl-p will open in a split terminal

+### Autodetect

+VS Tasks can auto detect certain scripts from your package, such as npm scripts.

 ## Configuration

 - Configure harpoon use (auto cache terminals based on task)